 There are travel pillows, and then there are 3-in-1 convertible travel pillows.
 These are an absolute game-changer for us as backpackers because they’re so multi-purpose.
 The regular U-shape is great for planes, but they can then be converted into rectangles which is awesome when you’re staying somewhere with a crappy pillow.
 They can also be transformed into a cylindrical pillow if you need a little more support.
 When it comes to long flight essentials, these are top tier and we cannot live without them.

 It goes without saying, darkness is pretty essential for most people when it comes to getting some decent shut-eye.
 Sleeping masks make all the difference when you need to block out overhead lights, open windows and in-flight entertainment screens.
-Plus, if you purchase the convertible travel pillow on Amazon, it comes with a bonus sleeping mask!
+Our preferred sleeping mask comes with eye indents to protect your eyelashes and mold to your face.

 Cold feet are the worst, and airplane temperature always seems to be sub-zero for some reason.
 So, if you’re the kind of person who likes to travel in open-toed shoes like Zowie with her Birks, don’t forget to pack a pair of socks in your carry-on for the ultimate in-flight comfort.
 Sandals and socks are totally acceptable in the sky.

 Don’t settle for the freebie headphones they hand out on the plane.
 Come prepared with a decent set of noise-cancelling headphones and turn your flight into a movie theatre for one.
-Our long flight essential tip: pre-download episodes of your favourite Netflix show to binge-watch on your phone or iPad so you don’t have to pay the hefty WiFi fees onboard.
+Our pick are the Apple AirPods Max – are they expensive?
+Yes.
+Are they the pinnacle in sound engineering?
+Yes.
+Is this a hill we’re willing to die on?
+Also yes.

 The same goes for skin.
 You’ll need to make sure whatever moisturiser you pack in your carry-on is less than 100ml to meet international flight regulations.
 We go through moisturiser fast in the tropics after all the sun and saltwater exposure, so we always pack a few spare in our checked-in bags.